Get exclusive insights about Engineering at Monzo!

 Multitasking

 Multitasking is the ability to juggle multiple tasks at the same time.
-This can be helpful when you need to get a lot of things done in a short period of time.
-However, it’s important to note that multitasking can also lead to mistakes and lower-quality work if you’re not careful.
+It’s a good skill when you need to get a lot of things done in a short period.
+But multitasking sometimes leads to mistakes if you’re not careful.
+So, don’t stretch yourself too thin!

 Problem-solving

-Often, problem-solving is about finding creative solutions to difficult situations.
-Being able to identify and solve problems quickly and effectively is a valuable skill to have, as it can help you to avoid or fix any issues that may arise.
-In addition, problem-solving can help you to save time and be more efficient in your work.
+Problem-solving involves finding creative solutions to difficult situations.
+Being able to identify and solve problems is a valuable skill, as it’ll help you quickly fix any issues that come up.

 Strategic thinking